fsharp/fslang-design/tooling/FST-1003-loading-type-provider-design-time-components.md

 relative to the location of the runtime DLL, which is presumed to be in a nuget package.

-* When we use ``...`` we mean a recursive upwards directory search looking for a directory names ``typeproviders``, stopping when we find a directory name ``packages``
+* When we use ``...`` we mean a recursive upwards directory search looking for a directory names ``typeproviders``, stopping when we find a directory name ``packages`` or a directory root.

-* WHen we use ``fsharpNN`` we mean a successive search backwards for ``fsharp42``, ``fsharp41`` etc.  Putting a TPDTC in ``fsharp41`` means the TPDTC is suitable to load into F# 4.1 tooling and later, and has the right to minimally assume FSharp.Core 4.4.1.0
+* When we use ``fsharpNN`` we mean a successive search backwards for ``fsharp42``, ``fsharp41`` etc.  Putting a TPDTC in ``fsharp41`` means the TPDTC is suitable to load into F# 4.1 tooling and later, and has the right to minimally assume FSharp.Core 4.4.1.0

-his means that a package can contain a type provider design-time for both .NET Core and .NET Framework.
+This means that a package can contain a type provider design-time for both .NET Core and .NET Framework.
 This will allow it to load into both compiler, F# Interactive and tools running .NET Framework OR .NET Core.

 ### Examples